lexibank/tlopo/out/vol3/chapter12.md

 ### 4.1.
 Coconut water

-POc &ast;suRuq appears to have denoted drinkable liquids in general, including soups, but per- haps excluding plain water: its range clearly included coconut water.
-No more specialised designation for coconut water has been reconstructed, and it seems likely that the terms for a green drinking coconut (§3.3) were also us:ed for the water inside it.
-13
+POc &ast;suRuq appears to have denoted drinkable liquids in general, including soups, but perhaps excluding plain water: its range clearly included coconut water.
+No more specialised designation for coconut water has been reconstructed, and it seems likely that the terms for a green drinking coconut (§3.3) were also us:ed for the water inside it.[^13]

 <table>
 <tr>